 Materials and Methods: The sample included 7 children.
 Each child randomly received lidocaine 2% or articaine 4% in the first session, with the other solution used in the second.
 The two scales used are: the WBF Subjective Scale and the FLACC Behavioral Scale.

 Results: Articaine injection was more painful than lidocaine in buccal and/or palatal infiltration without a statistically significant difference according to both scales.
-Both solutions were effective without a statistically significant difference according to the WBF scale.
-The average pain value of lidocaine at treatment (2.2±1.89) was lower compared to articaine (3.4±1.13(, with a statistically significant difference according to the FLACC scale.
+Both solutions were effective when treating MIH-maxillary molars with no statistical difference according to the WBF scale.
+Although the mean pain value for lidocaine (2.2±1.89) was lower compared to articaine (3.4±1.13( according to the FLACC scale, the difference was not statistically significant.

 Published